andrew/ultimate-awesome/README.md

 - [awesome-live-streaming](https://github.com/NextNextStep/awesome-live-streaming) - A curated collection of the best tools, utilities and goodies for live streamers. .
 - [awesome-bazel](https://github.com/nicolov/awesome-bazel) - A curated list of resources for the Bazel build system.
 - [awesome-google-play-apps](https://github.com/niedev/awesome-google-play-apps) - An awesome list of best apps and tools for Android.
+- [awesome-acoustic](https://github.com/nitnelav/awesome-acoustic) - A curated list of awesome Acoustic packages and resources.
 - [awesome-nicc](https://github.com/NJITICC/awesome-nicc) - A list of cybersecurity resources from the NJIT Information and Cybersecurity Club.
 - [awesome-articles](https://github.com/njleonzhang/awesome-articles) - Record great online articles，防迷路.
 - [awesome-vc-reviews](https://github.com/open-biz/awesome-vc-reviews) - VC reviews.